terrajobst/AspNetCore.Docs.pt-br/aspnetcore/migration/1x-to-2x/identity-2x.md

         services.ConfigureApplicationCookie(options => options.LoginPath = "/Account/LogIn");
         ```

-2. Usar cookies sem o Identity
+2. Usar cookies sem identidade
-    - Substitua os `UseCookieAuthentication` chamada de método na `Configure` método com `UseAuthentication`:
+    - Substitua a chamada do método `UseCookieAuthentication` no método `Configure` por `UseAuthentication`:

         ```csharp
         app.UseAuthentication();
         ```

-    - Invocar o `AddAuthentication` e `AddCookie` métodos no `ConfigureServices` método:
+    - Invoque os métodos `AddAuthentication` e `AddCookie` no método `ConfigureServices`:

         ```csharp
         // If you don't want the cookie to be automatically authenticated and assigned to HttpContext.User,